Wendy Padbury: Career

 Her film appearances included a brief role in Charlie Bubbles (1967) with Albert Finney, and Piers Haggard's cult British horror film The Blood on Satan's Claw (1971) as the unfortunate Cathy Vespers.
-Coincidentally, she appeared alongside both actress Roberta Tovey who played Susan in the Dr Who movie Dr Who and the Daleks and actor Anthony Ainley who a decade later would take the role of The Master in Doctor Who, including the above mentioned episode, The Five Doctors.
+Coincidentally, she appeared alongside both actress Roberta Tovey who played Susan in the Dr Who movie Dr Who and the Daleks, and actor Anthony Ainley who a decade later would take the role of The Master in Doctor Who, including the above mentioned episode, "The Five Doctors".

 In an interview with Doctor Who Magazine, Padbury explained that she no longer appeared at Doctor Who conventions nor spoke about her time on the programme, as she felt she no longer had anything new to say about her time in the show.
-However, following her retirement she returned to the convention scene and was a guest at Gallifrey One in 2009 where she spoke about how she first met new Doctor actor, Matt Smith.
+However, following her retirement she returned to the convention scene and was a guest at Gallifrey One in 2009 where she spoke about how she first met then new Doctor actor, Matt Smith.

 Padbury is now retired and lives in France, having previously worked as a theatrical agent.
 Nicholas Courtney, Colin Baker and Mark Strickson, all former Doctor Who actors, were among her clients.
 She discovered Matt Smith at the National Youth Theatre.

+In 2023, Padbury reprised her role as Zoe Heriot in the series Tales of the TARDIS.

 Personal life

 Padbury attended Alcester Grammar School in Warwickshire.
-She was married to Melvyn Hayes from 1974 to 1987, with whom she had two daughters, Joanna (born 1974) and actress Charlie (born 1977).
+She was married to Melvyn Hayes from 1974 to 1987, with whom she had two daughters, Joanna (born 1973) and actress Charlie (born 1977).